PS5 or Xbox Series X? Which next-gen consoles we're buying and why

-We're perilously close to the launch of next generation consoles.
+We're extremely close to next-gen consoles and we're excited!
 The Xbox Series X and Series S launches on November 10.
 The PlayStation 5 hits stores two days later on November 12.

+But which one should you buy?
+Which one can you buy now that pre-orders are out the window?

 We thought we'd ask the dedicated gamers on CNET's staff which consoles they're planning to buy and in what order.